vighneshiyer/vighneshiyer.com/content/misc/tesla_talk.md

 ### Ethernet Superiority

-Ethernet's physical layer has been progressing faster than PCIe.
+Ethernet's physical layer has been progressing faster than PCIe (see upcoming 800Gbps links).
 We prefer to use Ethernet for chip-to-chip and board-to-board communication.
-DOJO fabric is all Ethernet - no PCIe used, even for host-accelerator communication (which is all on chip anyways).
-PCIe requires retimers for long traces unlike Ethernet too.
+DOJO fabric is all Ethernet - to namely avoid PCIe used as much as possible for host-accelerator communication.
+PCIe requires complexity for long traces due to latency requirements, while Ethernet has no such restriction.
 They use a combination of copper and optical physical channels.

 ### On Publish or Perish